 Non-Surgical Treatment for a Puppy Spinal Fracture: A Case Study

-Puppy Neck Pain After a Fall: Steeley’s Emergency Referral
+Puppy Neck Pain After a Fall: Steely’s Emergency Referral

 CT Imaging Diagnosed a Cervical Spine Fracture

-When the radiographs showed a possible fracture, Steeley was immediately sent to the Pet+ER for emergency CT imaging.
-When the CT showed a fracture at intercentrum 2 and centrum 2 (cranial growth plates of C2), Pet+ER referred Steeley to VNIoC for specialized neurology care.
+When the radiographs showed a possible fracture, Steely was immediately sent to the Pet+ER for emergency CT imaging.
+When the CT showed a fracture at intercentrum 2 and centrum 2 (cranial growth plates of C2), Pet+ER referred Steely to VNIoC for specialized neurology care.

 Non-Surgical Management for a Puppy Spinal Fracture